shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 Interestingly, the PepQuery tool does not rely on searching peptides against a reference protein sequence database as “traditional” shotgun proteomics does, which enables it to identify novel, disease-specific sequences with sensitivity and specificity in its protein validation.

 ![Data Verification](../../images/clinical-mp/clinical-mp-verification.jpg "FIGURE-1")

+Then we extract microbial protein sequences that are assigned to the PepQuery verified peptides.
+To this, we again add the Human UniProt Reference proteome (with Isoforms) and cRAP databases for creating a database for quantitation purposes.
 ![Data Verification](../../images/clinical-mp/clinical-mp-verification-figure2.jpg "FIGURE-2")